herokh/poc-bot-service/Hero.Chatbot/Hero.Chatbot.BotService/README.md

 ## To try this sample

-- In a terminal, navigate to `HeroChatbot.FlightBooking`
+- In a terminal, navigate to `HHero.Chatbot.BotService`

     ```bash
     # change into project folder
-    cd HeroChatbot.FlightBooking
+    cd Hero.Chatbot.BotService
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.